 - Do they have soft skills you’re looking for?
 Always look for an employee that is a good team player, flexible, communicative, honest, and resourceful.

 If your budget allows you to hire help, don’t be afraid to do so.

-By surrounding yourself with the right people and automating your business processes, you will finally be able to focus on the big picture and working on those aspects of your job you really like.
+By surrounding yourself with the right people and automating your business processes, you will finally be able to focus on the big picture and work on those aspects of your job you really like.

 Most importantly, you will give your business the opportunity to grow faster.

 Emma Worden, a business manager from Sydney.
 She enjoys reading and writing on business topics and giving advice and tips through her texts.
 Emma frequently writes for BizzmarkBlog and can be found on Twitter @EmmaRWorden